Synthetic active matter: superwalking droplets

 Active matter with internal-state dynamics

-Murmurations of birds, schooling of fish, insect swarms, bacterial suspensions, human crowd and swarming of robots/drones are all examples of complex and dynamical collective behaviours that result from complex interactions among individuals.
-We have explored a collection of particles, coined attractor-driven matter, where we model each particle’s internal complexity by attributing to it an internal state space that is represented by a point on an attracting set of a chaotic dynamical system.
-We illustrate the rich dynamical and emergent behaviors that can arise from such particles.
-The formalism provides a flexible means to generate complex dynamical and collective behaviors that may be broadly applied in various contexts.
+Murmurations of birds, schools of fish, insect swarms, bacterial suspensions, human crowds, and robotic swarms are all examples of complex collective behaviours that emerge from interactions among individuals.
+We introduce a class of active systems, termed attractor-driven matter, in which each particle’s internal complexity is represented by an internal state evolving on an attracting set of a chaotic dynamical system.
+This framework gives rise to rich individual and collective dynamics, including multistability, anomalous transport, and emergent organisation.
+The formalism provides a flexible and general approach for generating complex dynamical and collective behaviours across a wide range of physical, biological, and engineered systems.

 - R. N. Valani and D. M. Paganin, Attractor-driven matter, Chaos, 33, 023125 (2023) arXiv Talk